 Augusta is proud to have played such an important role in the life of a world-renowned musical artist.
-Get a little closer to Augusta's most famous son - The Godfather of Soul, Mr. James Brown - and visit these 5 special spots around the city.
+Get a little closer to Augusta's most famous son - The Godfather of Soul, Mr. James Brown by experiencing the below sites and tours.

 See some of Mr. Brown's classic dance moves, listen to some of his all-time hits and learn about his national role in race relations as you take in the most comprehensive collection of Mr. Brown's life, legacy, and contribution to music.
 The Augusta Museum of History exhibit features performance attire, family photographs and more.

 Have your picture taken with the Godfather of Soul's bronze statue.
 The statue depicts Mr. Brown mid-career and captures him as so many remember him on stage.
 It also honors Mr. Brown for his many musical achievements, including 1983 Georgia Music Hall of Fame Inductee, 1986 Rock'n'Roll Hall of Fame Inductee and 2003 Kennedy Center Honoree.

 Before leaving on world tours, Mr. Brown and his band, the Sound Generals, would rehearse at the Imperial Theatre.
 It's also where he held his toy giveaways to needy children at Christmas, a tradition which continues in his honor today.